romangn8/home/README.md

 If you want to learn more, you can find it in wiki [content](https://github.com/romangn8/bitcoin-content/wiki/)
 # donation
-If you like my work, feel free to support me https://getalby.com/p/gn8dev
+If you like my work, feel free to support me <br />
+https://getalby.com/p/gn8dev